 But that doesn't answer the question of why there can be no balanced presentation.

+One does not have to be a supporter of Israel to see the disconnect.
 If we assume for the moment that Peled and other detractors are correct that Israel operates an oppressive apartheid state under which the Palestinians live, what exactly should a Palestinian governing authority or activists do?
 Is terrorism the only answer and does the world simply need to understand that Israeli civilians will be targeted as payback and get over it?
 Do the ends justify the means?
 For that matter, is terrorism an effective means of forcing your opponent to negotiate or is it actually more likely to make them stiffen their back even further?

 By Peled’s logic, if someone rapes your daughter then they should fully expect their own daughter to be raped or their family similarly attacked and vice versa as a logical consequence.
 Yet modern history has well documented the work of Nelson Mandela, Gandhi and Martin Luther King, all of whom facilitated tremendous social and political change against the odds and through peaceful means.